gabeklein/expressive-mvc/README.md

 }
 ```

 A getter's value is cached, facing the user.
 It will only run when a dependency changes, and **not upon access** as you might expect.
-However, getters are also lazy, so first access is the exception.
+However, getters are also lazy, so first access is one exception.

 Because getters run whenever the controller thinks they *could* change, make sure to design them with these guiding principles:
 - Getters should be deterministic.
 Only expect a change where inputs have changed.